ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/Homework/HW0.md

 ![newipynb](../Resources/HW0-newipynb.png)

 Note:
 + When you click on **New**, you will see a list of kernels.
-Python3 is the default kernel, while others are user-defined ones.
+Python3 is the default kernel, while others are user-defined.
 For example, MachineLearning is the one I defined for this course.
 You just need to choose the default one: Python3.

 + If you need to download and use the ipynb files(the lecture slides), you can
   - go to https://github.com/ZhangNingSAU/Spring-2021-CSCI-480-Machine-Learning/tree/main/Slides